How Long Is Too Long for Couples Therapy?

 How Long To Try Marriage Counseling Before Divorce

 Here at Well Marriage, our focus is on helping couples find their way back to each other.
 When you’re in the midst of a relationship with serious challenges, we know it can feel overwhelming or even impossible to heal and restore things.
 But rest assured—there is hope!
-Our counselors practice marriage-friendly counseling, an approach that prioritizes the revitalization of your relationship.
+Our counselors practice pro-relationship counseling, an approach that prioritizes the revitalization of your relationship.
 We’ve seen so many couples who are convinced they are on the road to splitting up realize through the process of couples therapy that their journey together isn’t over yet.

 When To Stop Marriage Counseling

 No matter if you call it “marriage counseling” or “couples therapy,” the fact is that your sessions are not going to last forever.
 There will come a point where you and your partner have learned how to communicate better and are building a healthy relationship together.
 In general, look for signs that marriage counseling is working:

 - You and your partner don’t have as much conflict

 - You have great communication strategies in place (and are practicing them!)

 - You’ve settled on realistic solutions to issues

 - Your relationship is happier and healthier